aalhour/rockyardkv/docs/compatibility.md

 # Compatibility

-This document describes RockyardKV's compatibility with C++ RocksDB.
+RockyardKV is bit-compatible with C++ RocksDB v10.7.5.

 ## Version pinning